irfanabduhu/scrum/README.md

 # Kanban Board
-A live version of this project has been hosted [here](https://scrum-js.herokuapp.com/).
+A live version of this project is hosted [here](https://scrum-js.herokuapp.com/).